-EVA VELASQUEZ is the president and CEO of the Identity Theft Resource Center.
-She previously served as the vice president of operations for the San Diego Better Business Bureau and spent 21 years at the San Diego District Attorney’s Office.
-Eva is recognized as a nationwide expert on identity theft, data breaches, scams and related topics and has been featured on CBS Evening News, CNBC Nightly Business Report, Forbes, Kiplinger, The New York Times, Reuters, The Washington Post and numerous others.
-She is the driving force behind the first free ID Theft Help App and the ITRC Hands-On Privacy Program which aims to empower our community to protect their mobile data.
-Eva is regularly invited to speak at events in the U.S. and the U.K., and has recently presented at Cifas’ Perspectives in Fraud and Financial Crime Annual Conference, Victims Of Crime Act (VOCA) National Training Conference, and multiple events with the Federal Trade Commission.
-Eva serves as a victim advocate and regularly provides their perspective through congressional and senatorial briefings in Washington, D.C.
-Eva is a recipient of the following awards: the National Crime Victim Service Award from the Department of Justice and OVC, the National Consumer League’s Florence Kelley Consumer Leadership Award, The Stevie® Award for Women in Business internationally and the San Diego Business Journal 2016 Women Who Mean Business Award.
+EVA VELASQUEZ is the President/CEO at the Identity Theft Resource Center.
+Velasquez previously served as the Vice President of Operations for the San Diego Better Business Bureau and spent 21 years at the San Diego District Attorney’s Office.
+She is recognized as a nationwide expert and has been featured on such outlets as the CNBC Nightly Business Report, Huffington Post Live, Forbes, Bloomberg, Kiplinger’s and numerous other outlets.
+She is the driving force behind the first free ID Theft Help App and the ITRC’s new artificial intelligence victim chatbot, VIVIAN, currently in beta-testing and to be released in 2021.
+Eva is a published author and regularly invited to speak at events nationwide.
+She has recently had the privilege to present at such forums as the Victims of Crime Act (VOCA) National Training Conference, the Privacy Xchange Forum and multiple events with the Federal Trade Commission.
+Eva is a recipient of the National Crime Victim Service Award from the Department of Justice and OVC, the National Consumer League’s Florence Kelley Consumer Leadership Award.

 JAMES E. LEE is the Chief Operating Officer of the ITRC.
 A data protection and technology veteran, James is the former EVP & Company Secretary of Irish application security company Waratek and former SVP & Chief Marketing Officer for Atlanta-based data pioneer ChoicePoint (now LexisNexis).
 He also chaired two working groups for the American National Standards Institute (ANSI) on identity management and privacy.
 Prior to joining ChoicePoint, James served as a global public affairs and communication executive at International Paper Company (NYSE: IP).
 He holds academic credentials from the University of Texas School of Information – Center for Identity, the Wharton School at the University of Pennsylvania, and the University of Arkansas.